 Telephone: (702) 899-4223

-The food at this Israeli establishment is pretty decent, but nothing to write home about.
+The food at this Israeli establishment is pretty decent and tasty, but not what would be called a “gourmet dining experience.”
 It’ll fill you up if you’re hungry, and the staff is always happy to serve you with a smile.
-Located in the same shopping strip as the Panini Café, this place definitely does not disappoint on their signature shawarma.
+Moreover, this place definitely does not disappoint on their signature shawarma.
+They’ve also recently remodeled, which makes for a far more enjoyable ambiance when sitting down for a quick bite.

 Other menu items include your typical Israeli cuisine available in a pita, laffa wrap (served hot out of the oven), or on a plate, including schnitzel, kabob, margez, and even rib eye steak.
 As mentioned, this place also has a reputation for friendly customer service, which is certainly refreshing, plus it’s one of the more inexpensive restaurant options on this list.